A Bullet Through the Chest re-titled 'Waters Rising'

 "Of course, come in."
 She felt a little better for being able to help.
+"Just a bit rubbish?" she thought, then rememberd people sometimes went into delayed shock in these situations.
 Whilst they entered the hall and removed wet coats, she went upstairs and, in spite of backache, got her spare room ready.

 Repeated ringing of the doorbell made Benjamina come downstairs.
 Surely time...
 When she opened the door and Mrs Butcher was there, like a spectacled toadstool, Benjamina struggled to conceal her disappointment.

 "Do you mind asking your friend to shift his car?"
 Mrs Butcher snapped, her voice as sharp as the taste of beetroot, "only its where people coming to us normally park."

 "With respect Mrs Butcher, its a public road and people can park where they like on it.
 Are you expecting anyone today?"

 "Well, not today no, but...what if somebody turns up unexpectedly?"
 Rain dripped from her hood and onto the doormat.

 "Then there are other spaces.
 I know they're further away, but Martin's home's been flooded so I think he deserved a rest.
 And I'm worried about Scamper, he hasn't come home yet."

 "You know why that is, don't you.
 Its with hiring a young boy to walk him.
 A lad that age has a one-track mind, and its a dirt track!"